-Foreign Affairs Fall 2017
+Foreign Affairs Fall 2018

 This is an eight-part discussion series led by Dr. Craig Brandt, a retired naval officer and experienced discussion leader.
 Dr. Brandt has been a professor at the Air Force Institute of Technology and Dean of Academic Affairs at the Defense Institute of Security Assistance Management.

 Follow the instructions at the bottom of this page to register.
-If you have any questions or need help from a staff member to register, call Marnie Smith at (781) 270-1691.
+All registrants who give an email address will receive background readings by email.
+If you have any questions or need help from a staff member, call Marnie Smith at 781-505-4985.

-Fall Discussion Topics
+Foreign Affairs Discussion Topics

 September 20: The State of the U.S. Military Readings